NeXus azint writer

 nx = azint_writer.NXWriter(**init_writer_config)

-# Add the integrated data to the file
+# Add the integrated data to the NeXus HDF5 file

 nx.add_data(data)